ampddev/Plutus/README.md

 5- Use csv2pickle.py (python3) to change your part files into binary format and dump to pickle
 # YOU MUST
 edit csv2pickle.py with the files you want to convert, I didn't make any file enumeration, nor accept any command line arguments.
 Might do that later, might automate all these steps.. might do a lot of things I have no time for.
 Please don't remind me every 6 months lol ;)

+Also edit plutus.py for the path to your pickle files.
+I use a different path to my updated database.
+This git repo still has the original DB from creator, and I have no time to split my db into 25mb files and upload.
+Recommend just delete the included db and make your own anyway.

+Cheers!

 # ------ Original Readme From Isaacdelly ------